 Some years, the city has experienced mild snow flurries, but most of the time Christmas (and winter in general) is mild in New Orleans.
 With the average low for December at 45 degrees Fahrenheit and the average high at 65 degrees, our weather can’t be beat.
 The sun is usually shining all month long, too.
 We can’t boast the allure of a White Christmas like somewhere up north, but there’s a real advantage of getting out and about in the city without gloves and a heavy coat.
 However, when it is chilly, we’ve got something for that.

-2. You can walk around with a hot cocktail.
+2. You can walk around with a festive cocktail.

 A much-anticipated holiday tradition is the yearly visit from the Acro-Cats, a traveling band of trained rescue cats, for their “Meowy Catmas” special with performances just for Mew Orleans.
 Proving that cats can be trained, the show features felines doing tricks and playing music in the “Rock Cats” band.
 The show has garnered a bit of a cult following in New Orleans over the years.
 Combining humor with cat tricks, the human ladies of the Acro-Cats provide a super fun evening for both you and their furry friends.
 The Amazing Acro-Cat bus is also a mobile fostering unit for Rock Cats Rescue, helping cats and kittens across the nation find their furrever homes.
 Proceeds always benefit their cause of foster and rescue.
 Catch the show throughout December at the AllWays Lounge.

 Each December, the Preservation Resource Center and Patio Planters conduct holiday home tours featuring decorated homes in the French Quarter and Garden District.
-Simply driving through the city, you’ll come across multiple homes decorated for the holidays with bright lights, poinsettias, and wreaths.
-Join one of the guided tours, or go on a self-guided tour throughout New Orleans this holiday season.
+You can also visit hotel lobbies which are all decked out come December.
+Take a walk through the Garden District or French Quarter and you’ll come across bright lights, poinsettias, wreaths, and other seasonal decor.

 It’s a part of NOLA ChristmasFest — a massive indoor celebration of all things Christmas that includes holiday characters, an ice slide, and an indoor ice skating rink.
 There’s also a Christmas tree display, which features more than 70 decorated trees.